 Penalty: a fine of $2 000 and a daily penalty of $200.

-(7) This regulation is in addition to the labelling requirements under the Poisons Act 1964.
+(7) This regulation is in addition to the labelling requirements under the Medicines and Poisons Act 2014.

 (8) This regulation does not apply to manufactured animal feed that is to be exported from Australia.

+[Regulation 27 amended in Gazette 17 Jan 2017 p.
+405.]

 28. Labelling requirements for manufactured animal feed for export

 A person who supplies manufactured animal feed that is to be exported from Australia (whether in a container or in bulk), must ensure that the labelling of the container or the delivery docket for the supply in bulk, as the case requires, includes the following —